 Tech Coast Angels is the investor of choice for Southern California entrepreneurs

-If your company is based in Southern California, matches TCA’s early stage and industry focus, and is seeking to raise from between $50,000 and $1,000,000, then we should talk.
+If you have a start-up in Canada or the US, particularly in Southern California, matches TCA’s early stage and industry focus, and is seeking to raise from between $50,000 and $1,000,000, then we should talk.
 We have the ability to syndicate deals that require more capital.
 Are you ready to get started?
 It’s simple!

 TCA’s Investment Criteria: